gerardvw/cucumberplaywrightdemo/README.md

 Subjects which are covered in this demo project:
 1. [x] Basic concept of feature and scenario by wallet feature
-2. [x] PageObjects, using Playwright to implement these
+2. [x] Checking UI of webapp, using PageObjects and Playwright
 3. [x] Running features in parallel by using multiple threads
 4. [x] Running features in a thread-safe way
 5. [x] Building a complete artifact (jar file) for running tests from commandline with java